vapor-ware/synse-docs/docs/sdk/user/advanced.md

 [plugin configuration](configuration.plugin.md#configuration-options)).
 These health checks periodically check whether the read/write buffers are full or close to full.

-Custom health checks can be registered with the plugin.
+Custom health checks may be registered with the plugin.
 This allows a plugin to use any metric it deems fit as a measure of health.
 Currently, the only type of health check which is supported is the *periodic* check, which runs periodically on a timer.